 Introducing Chinati Artists in Residence for 2021

-A core component of Chinati’s mission is our artist in residence program, which supports the growth and development of artists of diverse ages, backgrounds, and disciplines.
+A core component of Chinati’s mission is our Artists in Residence program, which supports the growth and development of artists of diverse ages, backgrounds, and disciplines.

 Last summer, Ingrid Schaffner, Chinati’s curator, reviewed over 250 applications from around the world for the artist in residence program; it was a remarkable number and many wrote explicitly about Chinati as a place of sanctuary during these times.
 We are excited to introduce the five artists selected for Chinati’s artist in residence program for 2021.
 Their work and thinking are already prompting new ways of seeing the art, architecture, and land at Chinati.